segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 However, in cases when events are processed too quickly, before their corresponding alias, your calls can result in split/duplicate profiles.

-Mixpanel's client-side Javasript library fixes this issue by continuing to send `track` calls to the original mixpanel `distinct_id` while the records update. **To leverage that protection and avoid creating split profiles and broken funnels, we recommend doing all aliasing for Mixpanel on the client side through Analytics.js**
+Mixpanel's client-side Javasript library fixes this issue by continuing to send `track` calls to the original mixpanel `distinct_id` while the records update.
+**To use that protection and avoid creating split profiles and broken funnels, we recommend doing all aliasing for Mixpanel on the client side through Analytics.js**

 However, in certain circumstances, despite the risk of duplicate profiles, you may still wish to send the calls server-side.
 In those cases, there are two options for calling [`alias`](/docs/connections/spec/alias/) from your servers: